Nef cycles on some hyperkahler fourfolds: Introduction

 \section{Introduction}

 The cones of curves and effective divisors are essential tools in the study of algebraic varieties.
-Here the intersection pairing between curves and divisors allows one to interpret these cones geometrically in terms of their duals; these are the cones of nef divisors and `movable' curves respectively.
-In intermediate dimensions however, very little is known about the behaviour of the cones of effective cycles.
-Here a surprising feature is that nef cycles may fail to be pseudoeffective, showing that the usual geometric intuition for `positivity' does not extend more generally.
+Here the intersection pairing between curves and divisors allows one to interpret these cones geometrically in terms of their duals; the cones of nef divisors and `movable' curves respectively.
+In intermediate dimensions however, very little is known about the behaviour of the cones of effective cycles and their dual cones.
+Here a surprising feature is that nef cycles may fail to be pseudoeffective, showing that the usual geometric intuition for `positivity' does not extend so easily to higher codimension.
 In the paper \cite{delv}, Debarre--Ein--Lazarsfeld--Voisin presented examples of such cycles of codimension two on abelian fourfolds.

-In this paper, we show that similar examples can also be found on certain holomorphic symplectic varieties (or `hyperk\"ahler manifolds').
-For these varieties, the cones of curves and divisors are already well-understood thanks to several recent advances in hyperk\"ahler geometry \cite{AV,B,BHT,BM,Huy,markman}.
+In this paper, we show that similar examples can also be found on certain hyperk\"ahler manifolds (or `irreducible holomorphic symplectic varieties').
+For these varieties, the cones of curves and divisors are already well-understood thanks to several recent advances in hyperk\"ahler geometry \cite{AV,B,BHT,BM,markman}.
 Our main result is the following:

-\begin{theorem} Let $Y\subset \PP^5$ be a very general cubic fourfold and let $X$ be its variety of lines.
-Then the cone of pseudoeffective $2$-cycles on $X$ is strictly contained in the cone of nef 2-cycles.
-In fact, $c_2(X)$ is positive on every surface, but has no effective multiple. \end{theorem}
+\begin{theorem} Let $X$ be the variety of lines of a very general cubic fourfold.
+Then the cone of pseudoeffective $2$-cycles on $X$ is strictly contained in the cone of nef 2-cycles. \end{theorem}

-The special interest in the second Chern class $c_2(X)$ here comes from the fact that it represents a positive rational multiple of the Beauville--Bogomolov form on $H^2(X,\ZZ)$ (this fact in turn accounts for much of its positivity).
-As we will see in Section 4, $c_2(X)$ is in addition `close' to the boundary of the cone of 2-cycles on $X$.

-The main idea of the proof is to deform $X$ to the Hilbert square of a Kummer surface.
-Here it is relatively easy to see that the second Chern class $c_2(X)$ cannot be in the interior of the effective cone, because it has intersection number 0 with the fibers of any Lagrangian fibration.
-(On the other hand after going to such a deformation $c_2(X)$ may no longer be nef).
-Then, using results of Voisin, the theorem will be a consequence of the following: \begin{proposition} Let $X=S^{[2]}$ be the Hilbert square of a Kummer surface $S$.
-Then no multiple of $c_2(X)$ is numerically equivalent to an effective cycle. \end{proposition} Moreover, by another deformation argument, one finds that the same statement holds for a very general K3 surface.

-In the last section we consider fourfolds of generalized Kummer type.
-Using results of Hassett--Tschinkel, we find that $3c_2(X)$ is in fact effective on every such fourfold.